STYLE GUIDE

 • People.
 Give the full name including the middle initial (in nonfiction, unless relevant in fiction), if any, at first mention of a person in text.
 Subsequently use either first or last name but not mixed (be consistent).

 • Rank.
-Spell out rank or military title and person’s full name on first reference but use abbreviations and the person’s last name on following references.
+Spell out rank or military title and person’s full name on first reference but follow the above People instructions for following references.

 • Abbreviations.
 Use the spelled-out version first.
 Subsequent reference can use the abbreviation.